Lab 6: Object-Oriented Programming

 Note: The format to access class attributes is <class name>.<class

-as car1.num_wheels
+as car1.num_wheels.

 Adventure Game!